Wacky-sama/Portfolio/.vscode/README.md

 # VS Code Extensions

-This file lists recommended extensions for Visual Studio Code to enhance your development experience in this project.
+This file lists all of the extensions that I am using.